sergey-gru/django-cml/README.rst

 CML is a reusable Django app for data exchange in CommerceML 2 standard.

-This packet is avaliable here: https://pypi.org/project/django-cml2
+This packet is available here: https://pypi.org/project/django-cml2

 Requirements